Waste-Wood/e-CARE/README.md

   }
   ```

-​		Then using  `python evaluation_metrics_conceptual_explanation_generation.py prediction.json dev.jsonl` to get the average BLEU and Rouge-l scores on dev set.
+​		Then using  `python conceptual_explanation_generation.py prediction.json dev.jsonl` to get the average BLEU and Rouge-l scores on dev set.

 #### 4.3 Obtaining Results on Test Set

 The test set of e-CARE is a blind set, you should follow [this](https://github.com/Waste-Wood/e-CARE/blob/main/Submission%20Tutorial.md) instruction to get the performace on test set.
+And the submitted models will be added to the [leaderboard](https://scir-sp.github.io) with the premission of the author.